Panda-Z

-Panda-Z: The Robonimation (パンダーゼット THE ROBONIMATION, Pandā Zetto Za Robonimēshon) is a Japanese anime short series created by Shuichi Oshida, considered as a parody of Go Nagai's Mazinger Z. The series is produced by both Bee Train and Synergy Japan and began airing in Kids Station on April 12, 2004 to November 1, 2004.
+Panda-Z: The Robonimation (パンダーゼット THE ROBONIMATION, Pandā Zetto Za Robonimēshon) is a Japanese anime short series created by Shuichi Oshida, considered as a parody of Go Nagai's Mazinger Z. The series is produced by both Bee Media and Synergy Japan and began airing in Kids Station on April 12, 2004 to November 1, 2004.

 Theme

 Panda-Z: The Robonimation includes characters that were modeled after the main cast of Mazinger Z. None of the characters are voiced, and the show's infrequent dialogue is instead presented through intertitles.
 Some episodes have no dialogue at all, relying on mime movement, sound effects, and the show's electric guitar-based blues/rock/fusion soundtrack for expression.
 Each episode is five minutes long, including both the opening and ending credits.
 The ending credits also include a profile of one character or set piece from the series.

 Story

 The series consists of short comedy sketches, involving the adventures of Pan-Taron, a super deformed robotic panda, pilot of the Panda-Z mecha, and his equally small cute robotic friends, as they fight the evil Skullpander, leader of the Warunimal forces.
 The story is confined to the small Robonimal Island (containing Robonimal City and P-Z Labs) and a tiny nearby volcanic island that is home to the Warunimal base.
 Buildings in Robonimal City are all topped with panda heads.

 Never taking itself seriously, the story is often just an excuse to put the characters in common everyday situations, but with a robotic twist, which allows for comical results.

 In several episodes the characters can be seen playing the card game Old Maid against one another.
 The deck they play with has characters from the show on them, including Skullpander as the Joker.
 In one episode they play Rock-Paper-Scissors...a game made more difficult by their mitten-like hands.
 Being robots, they can often be seen ingesting batteries for their food.
 Some other times, the struggle between the two groups is present, but either one of them, or sometimes even both, don't take the fighting seriously.